vincepr/CS_Sqlite/README.md

 |pointer map|0x01-0x05||
 |locking page| 0x00|only if db-size ´>´ 1GB|

-### the first page
-- the header **is part** of the first page.
-- the first page contains the database schema.
-- like the SQLite_Master-Table, with info like:
-  - root page numbers
-  - column names
-  - column types

 ### Record format
 - The naive (bad) approach of a database would be to just pack records in sequentially.